This Tofu Stir Fry is a tasty and healthy one-pot dinner that gets ready in less than 30 minutes.

 Recipe Notes:

-- Make sure tofu is completely dry before frying.
+- Make sure the tofu is completely dry before frying.
 Else, it might not turn crispy and stick to the pan.

 Beulah Arun says